RTippin/messenger/docs/Configuration.md

     'attachment' => 15, // Applies to uploading images/documents per thread
 ],
 ```
-- You can set the rate limits for our API, including fine grain control over search, messaging, and attachment uploads.
-Setting a limit to `0` will remove its rate limiter entirely.
+- You can set the rate limits for the API, including fine grain control over search, messaging, and attachment uploads.
+  - Setting a limit to `0` will remove its rate limiter entirely.

 ---